Are Dental Implants Right For Me?

 At the second surgical appointment, the dental implant dentist makes an incision to expose the bone at the dental implant site.
 The dentist then prepares the site to receive the dental implant.
 Once the dental implant is secured, the gum tissue is sutured back over the dental implant.

 The dental implant is left undisturbed for three to six months to allow it to osseointegrate with the bone.
-If the dental implant is in a visible area of the mouth, the patient may choose to wear a temporary dental crown during the healing period.
+If the dental implant is in a visible area of the mouth, the patient may choose to wear a temporary crown or bridge during the healing period.
 Dentures may be relined with soft liners to allow patients to comfortably wear them during the healing process.

 What Happens At Subsequent Implant Dentistry Appointments?

 Once the dental implants have been completely integrated with the bone, a post is attached to each dental implant.
-Dr. Ty then uses his cosmetic dental expertise to create the permanent tooth replacement, reestablishing the normal feel and function of your mouth.
+Dr. Ty Etheridge then uses his cosmetic dental expertise to create the permanent tooth replacement, reestablishing the normal feel and function of your mouth.